mnguyen0226/flask_blinder/README.md

 - View / Upvote / Downvote / Create posts.
 - View other user's profile.
 - Comment on / Delete (their) comments or comments on their posts.
-- Edit Personal Page including personal info and images.
+- Edit Personal dashboard including personal info and images.
 - Search for posts.
+- Delete user will delete all info related to that user.

 Admin can:
 - Do all Client's abilities.